nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * Adds a buyer with the specified `BUYER_NAME`, `BUYER_PHONE_NUMBER`, and `BUYER_EMAIL`.
 * The `BUYER_NAME` ignores extra/leading/trailing spaces.
 Extra/leading/trailing spaces will be trimmed and the name will be converted into an array of words.
 The `BUYER_NAME` also ignores UPPER/lower case.
 All names will be converted to lower case and checked against the in-memory database.
 * The `BUYER_PHONE_NUMBER` must be 8 numbers in the range [0-9] and can only start with ‘8’ or ‘9’.
-* The `BUYER_EMAIL` should be of the format local-part@domain "
+* The `BUYER_EMAIL` should be of the format local-part@domain and adhere to the following constraints:
-  + "and adhere to the following constraints:
+  * The local-part should only contain alphanumeric characters and these special characters, excluding the parentheses, (`+`, `_`, `.`, `-`).
-  * The local-part should only contain alphanumeric characters and these special characters, excluding the parentheses, (+_.-).
-The local-part may not start or end with any special characters and must not contain consecutive special characters.
+    * The local-part may not start or end with any special characters and must not contain consecutive special characters.
   * This is followed by a '@' and then a domain name.
 The domain name is made up of domain labels separated by periods.
   * The domain name must:
     * end with a domain label at least 2 characters long